Alxandr/alxandr.me/posts/2020-06-06-on-the-annoyance-of-parsing-strings.md

   |||
   ```

 The first two can be easily tokenised in a lexer using some rather crazy regexes[^3], the last one I'm not convinced can be processed using regex at all (though feel free to prove me wrong).
 However, neither one of them can be *parsed*[^4] using regexes.
+To parse the normal and verbatim strings requires replacing some form of escaped tokens with the actual value.
+This *can* definitely be done using regexes, but it doesn't have to be.
+And I find it easier to do it manually when you want to deal with errors (like invalid escape sequences and such).

 [^1]: 5 if you're counting different quote types as different string types.
 [^2]: This string is not the same as the two previous, because it contains a newline.